 Ethnic Russians make up about 81% of the total population, but several other groups form significant minorities and overtime their populations have spread far and wide between cities and rural villages.
 Some of the largest ethnic groups include:

-Tartars the second largest group in Russia, with a population of over 5 million strong.
+Tatars are the second largest group in Russia, with a population of over 5 million.
 They make up the majority of the population of the Republic of Tatarstan.
-While Tartarstan shares no borders with foreign countries, it has long been considered a place at the crossroads of east and west civilization.
+While Tatarstan shares no borders with foreign countries, it has long been considered a place at the crossroads of east and west civilization.
 Having originated in the Gobi Desert back in the 5th century, today, parts of their culture still intertwine Asian, Central Asian and European elements.

-The tartar language belongs to a Turkic language group, and several dialects are spoken throughout Russia.
-The majority faith of Tartarstan is Muslim, and it’s capital, Kazan, is famed for having some of Russia’s most beautiful mosques.
+The tatar language belongs to a Turkic language group, and several dialects are spoken throughout Russia.
+The majority faith of Tatarstan is Muslim, and it’s capital, Kazan, is famed for having some of Russia’s most beautiful mosques.

 The third largest ethnic group in Russia, Ukrainians make up about 1.4% of the population – around 1.9 million people.
 The number of Ukrainians in Russia is continuing to grow, with current numbers of around 340,000 mostly young Ukrainian migrants legally relocating to Russia each year.
 Although Ukrainians and Russians share many cultural similarities, such as strong adherence to Christianity, their languages, while both Slavic in origin, are significantly different.